defold/defold.github.io/README.md

 ### 1 Install Ruby
 Most macOS versions ship with Ruby preinstalled.
 It is however recommended that you install a separate Ruby version as you will very likely run into permission issues if trying to install any Ruby gems with the system version of Ruby.

-The quickest way to install a new Ruby version on macOS/Linux us to use `rbenv`.
-To install `rbenv` on macOS you first need to install `brew`:
+The quickest way to install a new Ruby version on macOS/Linux us to use `rbenv` or `ruby`.
+To install it on macOS you first need to install `brew`:

 #### 1.1 Install brew (macOS)
 Open a terminal window and install `brew` by running the following command: